lqc/thinkcspy/source/modules.rst

         and proceeds accordingly, so further execution of the loop body may still take place.

-    delimiter
-        A sequence of one or more characters used to specify the boundary between separate parts of text.

-    directory
-        A named collection of files, also called a folder.
-Directories can contain files and other directories, which are refered to as *subdirectories* of the directory that contains them.

     dot operator
         The dot operator ( ``.``) permits access to attributes and functions of a module (or attributes and methods of a class or instance -- as we have seen elsewhere).

-    file
-        A named entity, usually stored on a hard drive, floppy disk, or CD-ROM, that contains a stream of characters.

-    file system
-        A method for naming, accessing, and organizing files and the data they contain.

-    fully qualified name
-        A name that is prefixed by some namespace identifier and the dot operator, or by an instance object, e.g. ``math.sqrt`` or ``tess.forward(10)``.

     import statement
         A statement which makes the objects contained in a module available for